-In 1964 Tyler was called before the Senate Rules Committee.
-Time Magazine asked if Bobby Baker "had identified his secretary, Carole Tyler, as a "cousin" for purposes of buying a Washington townhouse?
+Time Magazine reported that Bobby Baker was back before the Senate Rules Committee and the chairman was very interested in his relationship with Tyler.
+It was pointed out that he had identified her as a "cousin" for purposes of buying a Washington townhouse.
 To get around a stipulation that houses in the development be occupied by the owner or his family, Baker said his "cousin, N. C. Tyler," would live there.
-"N. C. Tyler" was Nancy Carole Tyler, 24, a sultry, shapely brunette who, whatever her relationship to Baker may be, is certainly no kin."
+"N. C. Tyler was Nancy Carole Tyler, 24, a sultry, shapely brunette who, whatever her relationship to Baker may be, is certainly no kin."
+(17)

 Bobby Baker was about the first person in Washington to know that Lyndon Johnson was to be dumped as the Vice-Presidential candidate in 1964.
 Baker knew that President Kennedy had offered the spot on the ticket to Senator George Smathers of Florida...
 Baker knew because his secretary.
 Miss Nancy Carole Tyler, roomed with one of George Smathers' secretaries.
 Miss Mary Jo Kopechne had been another of Smathers' secretaries.
 Now both Miss Tyler and Miss Kopechne have died strangely.